This is a pretty straightforward plugin for WordPress that is of particular interest to fellow plugin authors. (Theme authors too!)

-The plugin on this page, when activated, puts an entry in your PHP log any time a deprecated function is called, or a deprecated file is included.
+The plugin on this page, when activated, puts an entry in your PHP log any time a deprecated function is called, a deprecated file is included, or a deprecated argument is used when calling a function.
 The entry is far more useful than the default WordPress log notice — this one tells you the name of the function, the exact file that called it, the line the call was on, and what new function, if any, you should use instead.
 It looks something like this:

 WordPress: The ***deprecated function*** "some_old_function" was called from wp-content/plugins/myplugin/myplugin.php on line 170.
 Use "some_new_function" instead.

 By default, it logs deprecated calls to the PHP error log.
 There is an admin screen (under the Plugins menu) that lets you toggle logging to the database, which, if activated, allows you to see the log on that same admin screen.

 For plugin authors, it also serves as an example of how to use the new uninstall functionality coming up in WordPress 2.7.
 Simply put: if you use the Plugin Management page to delete this plugin, it will first clean up everything it did in the system, including clearing options, deleting the log table, and so forth….

 Please Note: This plugin is also available from GitHub: https://github.com/strider72/log-deprecated-calls

 Otherwise, here’s the direct link.
 Have at it!